-We're betting that Tilmann Fertitta is a happy man today, since United Airlines announced new nonstop service between Houston and Atlantic City.
+We're betting that Tilman Fertitta is a happy man today, since United Airlines announced new nonstop service between Houston and Atlantic City.
 Soon Texas gamblers will have a direct route to the Houston billionaire's recently-renovated Golden Nugget Hotel and Casino in the New Jersey capital, as an alternative to Las Vegas, where Fertitta also owns a Golden Nugget.

 New Jersey Gov. Chris Christie and United CEO Jeff Smisek announced the service at a news conference at Newark Liberty International Airport on Thursday.
 Service is scheduled to start on April Fool's Day next year.